cekbote/cekbote/README.md

-# Hi I'm Chanakya 👋
+# Hey, I'm Chanakya 👋

 I am final year undergrad, passionate about data science, machine learning and contributing to the open source community.
 I am currently working as a Google Summer of Code Developer under the Cloud Native Computing Foundation.
 You can learn more about my project [here](https://mlbridge.github.io/).